DrSkippy/Gnacs/README.md

 ## Gnip Normalized Activities Parser

+Parses JSON activity sterams from Gnip straming APIs (Powertrack, Historical, Search API) and provides delimited, ordered fields as output.
+Extended options allow multi-file output approprite for loading into a relational database or GeoJSON output appropriate for immediat rendering on e.g. github.com.

 ### Install
 If you have a `c` complier installed (e.g. gcc, or Xcode on OS X):